-In order to ensure an equitable distribution of the levy among financial service providers, a rebalancing exercise was carried out ahead of the issuing of the levy in 2024.
-This exercise, which occurs on an annual basis, ensures that the proportion of the levy applicable to each category reflects the volume of complaints received by the FSPO in the previous three-year period.
+In order to ensure an equitable distribution of the levy among financial service providers, an in-depth review, consultation and modelling exercise was carried out ahead of the issuing of the levy in 2025.
+This ensured that the proportion of the levy applicable to each category reflects the volume of complaints received by the FSPO in the previous three-year period.

-The complaints handling experience for the three-year period from January 2020 to December 20221 across the three major sectors of Banking, Insurance and Investments is depicted in the graph below.
+The complaints data for the three-year period from January 2021 to December 20231 across the three major sectors of Banking, Insurance and Investments is depicted in the graph below.

-Aggregated Total of Complaints Received (2020, 2021 and 2022)
+Aggregated Total of Complaints Received (2021, 2022 and 2023)